LaurenSantos23/liri-node-app/README.md

 		* It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

 ### Copyright
 Lauren Santosuosso.
-2018.
+Copyright 2018.
 All Rights Reserved.
 <a href="https://github.com/LaurenSantos23">Lauren Santosuosso/Github</a>